-Welcome!
-I’m Dr. Katy Huie Harrison: author, storyteller, and mama to Jack, a spunky little toddler who will grow up learning all about his 4 older siblings in Heaven.
+I’m Katy Huie Harrison, PhD author, storyteller, and mama to Jack and Branham, my spunky little loves who will grow up learning all about their 4 older siblings in Heaven.

 Although I only became what most people call a mother in June 2017, I’ve considered myself one for years.
 My definition of motherhood, I’ve learned, is atypical.
 To me, becoming a mother is a product of the heart, not the legal system, the lab, or the womb.